Encouraging Positive Conflict

 Support differing opinions.
 It’s OK to have differing opinions within a workgroup, but the way to prevent those opinions from turning into a negative form of conflict is to ask your employees to back them up with cold hard facts.
 Being forced to collect data will encourage your employees to remain competitive with teach other without letting their personal opinions drive their arguments.
 If they have the facts to support their opinions you’ll be able to work through the conflict at hand.

 A little conflict in the workplace never hurt anyone, but it’s most productive when it’s friendly and controlled, thus enabling you to find the best ways for dealing with complaints.
-Are you fostering positive conflict within your work environment?
+Are you creating positive conflict within your work environment?

 Thanks again,